- Fast Facts

 - Living with Henoch-Schönlein Purpura

 - HSP is usually self-limited.
-Therefore, treatment is not indicated in many cases, and full recovery is the rule.
+Therefore, treatment is not indicated in all cases, and full recovery is the rule.

 - HSP is more common in children than adults, but has a tendency to be more severe when it occurs in adults.

 - In a small minority of cases, HSP can cause severe kidney or bowel disease.

 Dr. William Heberden, a London physician, described the first cases of Henoch-Schönlein purpura (HSP) in 1801.
 In describing HSP, Heberden wrote of a 5-year old boy who “…was seized with pains and swellings in various parts…He sometimes had pains in his belly with vomiting…and the urine was tinged with blood.
 Presently, the skin of his leg was all over full of bloody points” (purpura).
 The young boy suffered all four disease hallmarks of HSP: arthritis, gastrointestinal involvement, kidney inflammation, and purpura.
 Johann Schönlein (1837) and Edouard Henoch (1874) reported additional cases decades after Heberden.
 They recognized that the disorder often followed upper respiratory tract infections and was not always self-limited, sometimes progressing to serious kidney involvement.

 Usually, HSP affects a child shortly after an upper respiratory infection has resolved.